 Furniture in this hall is stackable or bunkable, so students may not use their own loft.
 Included in each room are beds, dressers, desks with chairs, and built-in closet space.
 In addition to a phone jack, one wired Ethernet outlet is available in student rooms, and wireless Internet service is available throughout the building.

 Shively residents have a variety of dining choices close to them.
-At the ground-floor level of LaFollette Complex, where Shively is located, is LaFollette Square.
+At the ground-floor level of LaFollette Complex, where Shively is located, is the LaFollette Square dining unit.
 The building is also near The Atrium and Noyer Centre dining locations.

 Shively was named for Levi S. Shively who was involved with Ball State during its early history.
 Shively was a professor of mathematics at Ball State from 1928 to 1951.
 He wrote An Introduction to Modern Geometry, a college textbook that was translated for use in colleges and universities in Sweden.